What is a risk?

 People perform risk/benefit assessments every day, even unconsciously.
 For example, every time someone gets into a car or an airplane they are making an unconscious decision that the benefits of rapid transportation outweigh the risk of injury or death.

 A benefit is something that promotes or enhances well-being.
 Recreation itself is a benefit, and different people choose different types of recreational activities, depending on their tastes and preferences.
-The vast majority of people who use illicit drugs (and alcohol) are casual, non-addicted users who use moderately and report various kinds of benefits from their use, whether therapeutic, medicinal, recreational, or otherwise.
+The vast majority of people who use illicit drugs (and alcohol) are casual users who use moderately and report various kinds of benefits from doing so, whether they’re therapeutic, medicinal, recreational, or otherwise.
 Different people use different drugs and report different benefits.
-Although we do not provide much information about the potential benefits of various illicit drugs, it is important to understand these benefits, as well as the potential risks, in order to make an informed risk/benefit assessment.
+Although there isn’t as much information available about the potential benefits of various illicit drugs, it is important to understand what benefits exist, as well as the potential risks, in order to make an informed risk/benefit assessment.